ArctosDB/documentation-wiki/_documentation/pre-bulkloader.markdown

 ### Verbatim Collector

 Agents are often the most labor-intensive part of data cleanup.
-Rather than resolving all problems before bulkloading specimen, it is possible to instead load the original verbatim strings to Attribute "verbatim collector."
-If you choose that approach, the specimens will not be findable by agent data until it is cleaned up and added as Agents.
+Rather than resolving all problems before bulkloading catalog records, it is possible to instead load the original verbatim strings to Attribute "verbatim collector."
+If you choose that approach, the catalog records will not be discoverable by agent data until it is cleaned up and added as Agents.
 The original string data would be searchable through Attributes.
 Arctos does have a collector bulkloader, which may be useful in future data improvement efforts.

 ### Multi-agent strings

 Multi-agent strings ("You and Me") can be deconcatenated using Reports/DataServices/AgentNameDeconcatenator.
 Data in this format are almost always messy; the tool should properly extract most agents, but careful review of the results is critical.
 The results will contain columns
  ORIGINAL and AGENTn.
-Do not alter ORIGINAL in any way; it contains the path back to specimens.
+Do not alter ORIGINAL in any way; it contains the path back to catalog records.
 Populate the AGENTn columns with distinct entities from ORIGINAL.
 Some cleanup at this stage may be useful.
 For example, "A & C PETERSON" (assuming it represents two people and not a company or similar) should be split into "A. Peterson" and "C. Peterson" - the tool will probably split that into "A" and "C Peterson" and data will be lost if this is not corrected.
 Data from this step should be repatriated to the bulkloader, then re-extracted for cleanup.
-There are no repatriation tools available; this will need individual consideration, and may require using additional bulkloaders or the creation of group agents (for example, if there are multiple agents in ID Determinations, for which the specimen bulkloader offers only a single column).
+There are no repatriation tools available; this will need individual consideration, and may require using additional bulkloaders or the creation of group agents (for example, if there are multiple agents in ID Determinations, for which the catalog record bulkloader offers only a single column).

 ### Reconciling Duplicates